Mind the Gas Port

 Much has already been written about the relative merits, or lack thereof, of DGI vs piston driven systems.
 The thing for you to remember here is that

-ALL GAS DRIVEN SYSTEMS VENT BURNING GASSES TO THE OUTSIDE OF THE RIFLE.
+ALL GAS DRIVEN RIFLE OPERATING SYSTEMS VENT BURNING GASSES TO THE OUTSIDE OF THE RIFLE.

 With a piston, excess gas usually vents somewhere near the front sight assembly.
 This is not too much of a problem unless you are using a locked support arm, “thumb over” grip.
-It still might not be a problem, depending on your hand guard configuration, but then again it might be.
+It’s still probably not a problem, depending on your hand guard configuration, but then again it might be.

 The highly under-rated Steyr AUGs had a fold down vertical foregrip (Steyr called it a “BARREL GRIP;” in yellow in the diagram) specifically to give your support hand somewhere to be, below and a few inches away from the gas system.